LSSTDESC/BlendingToolKit/CONTRIBUTING.md

 ```
 cd BlendingToolKit

-conda create -n btk37 python=3.7 # you can skip this step if you already have a new conda environment specifically for BTK.
+# you can skip this step if you already have a new conda environment specifically for BTK.
+conda create -n btk37 python=3.7

-conda activate btk37 # activate conda environment.
+# activate conda environment.
+conda activate btk37

+# install poetry
 conda install -c conda-forge poetry

+# install BTK dependencies from pyproject.toml file
 poetry install

-poetry shell # activate poetry environment inside conda environment.
+# activate poetry environment from inside the conda environment.
+poetry shell

+# install the git hook scripts
 pre-commit install
 ```